ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

 ### Virtual machine

 You will need a VM with support for nested virtualization or KVM.
 Otherwise, android emulators will be unusable.
-I have picked Ubuntu Server 18.04 LTS as OS because I am familiar with it the most, so some steps will have to be adapted to the distro of your choice.
+I have picked Ubuntu Server 18.04 LTS, so some steps will have to be adapted to the distro of your choice.
 Pick a VM that is geographically closest to you, as it will likely have lower latency.
 My configuration had four virtual cores and 16 GBs of RAM.

 Once the VM is up and running, you will need to set up your private/public SSH keys.
 Most cloud providers like AWS, Azure, and Google Cloud have tutorials on how to achieve that.